 Yes.
 If you know you’re going to be applying for a mortgage in the near future, there are steps you can take to improve your chances of passing a lender’s affordability tests.
 The good news is that you can start now.

 Firstly, you should prioritise paying down debts.
 If you have outstanding balances on loans and credit cards and are able to clear or reduce them, it’s a good idea to do so.

 Secondly, you may want to consider reining in your spending.
 When the time comes to apply for your mortgage, your lender will look at how you’ve handled your money in recent months.
 But bear in mind that they may request bank statements from as far back as six months ago.
 The longer you can keep your spending stable in advance of your mortgage application, the better.

 Before applying for a mortgage, you should also do everything you can to make sure your credit file is in top shape.

-You can use MoneySuperMarket's Credit Monitor tool to check the information that the three main credit referencing agencies (Experian, Equifax and TransUnion) hold on you to make sure it is correct.
-What’s more, you can figure out if there’s anything you need to in order to improve your file.
-A simple step such as ensuring you are on the electoral roll could make a big difference to how favourably a mortgage lender may see you.
+You can use MoneySuperMarket's Credit Monitor tool to check the information that the three main credit referencing agencies (Experian, Equifax, and TransUnion) hold on you to make sure it is correct.
+What’s more, you can figure out if there’s anything you need to do to improve your file.
+A simple step, such as ensuring you are on the electoral roll, could make a big difference to how favourably a mortgage lender may see you.

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 How do I know if I can keep up with my repayments?